by John Salt - Updated January 2019

 Electrolyte decomposition is the chemical breakdown of the electrolyte into its primary elements, mostly lithium and oxygen (lithium oxide - Li2O).

 This compound will be deposited on the anodes or cathodes of the cell (depending if you are over charging or over discharging).
 The puffing happens when excess oxygen in this reaction is also released.
-Another reason why LiPo's are even more flammable during/after puffing - they are little plastic pouches full of oxygen in this inflated state.
+Another reason why LiPo's are even more flammable during/after puffing - they can contain a fair amount of oxygen.

-A good number of other elements & compounds are also released as the electrolyte decomposes, but the main ones we should know about are Li2O with excess O2.
+A good number of other elements & compounds are also released as the electrolyte decomposes such as CO2, but the main ones we should know about are Li2O with excess O2.
 If you want a deeper understanding of the chemistry involved in this complex process, here's a good article.

 As long as it is very-very minor swelling & goes away after the pack cools down, it has been my experience that you can usually still safely use the pack and keep the swelling in check; likely not to its full discharge potential however.